zl95826/notes/Note2.md

 multiplication *, division /, addition +, subtraction -.
 Backticks are “extended functionality” quotes.
 They allow us to embed variables and expressions into a string by wrapping them in ${…}.\
 The word <b>“async”</b> before a function means one simple thing: a function always returns a promise. \
 async/await allows us to write promise-based(asynchronous) code in a "synchronous" manner using the modern versions of Javascript. https://javascript.info/async-await \
-<b>await</b>, that works only inside async functions, makes JavaScript wait until that promise settles and returns its result.\
+<b>await</b>, that works only inside async functions, makes JavaScript wait until that promise settles and returns its result. <b>await</b> returns the fulfilled value of the promise, or the value itself if it's not a Promise.\
 With async/await we rarely need to write promise.then/catch, but we still shouldn’t forget that they are based on promises, because sometimes (e.g. in the outermost scope) we have to use these methods. \
 <b>fetch()</b> allows you to make network requests similar to XMLHttpRequest (XHR).
 The main difference is that the Fetch API uses Promises, which enables a simpler and cleaner API, avoiding callback hell. \
 Javascript attempting to coerce an unexpected value type to the expected type.https://dev.to/promhize/what-you-need-to-know-about-javascripts-implicit-coercion-e23 \